Lab Members

 Gwyneth Chung, she/her

-Lucas is a third-year undergraduate student majoring in Neuroscience at the university of Guelph.
-They are a research assistant working on the SNAP Youth Justice program adaptation.
-Their research interests include drug seeking behaviour, polysubstance use, antisocial behaviour, underlying anxiolytic mechanisms and the role of neurotransmitters in psychopathology.
+Lucas is a fourth-year undergraduate student majoring in Neuroscience at the University of Guelph.
+They are a research assistant working on the SNAP Youth Justice program adaptation and will be completing an honours thesis under the supervision of Dr. Craig beginning Fall 2025.
+Their research interests include drug-seeking behaviour, polysubstance use, antisocial behaviour, underlying anxiolytic mechanisms and the role of neurotransmitters in psychopathology.
 Lucas is an avid mystery and crime fiction reader, and his hobbies include crochet, knitting, and creative writing.

 Alexandra (Alex) Phillips, she/her